-We live in the time of an overwhelming Information boom where the vast majority of information is created and maintained in electronic form.
+We live in a time of an overwhelming information boom where the vast majority of information is created and maintained in electronic form.
 Electronic documents and electronic signatures are constantly used for business transactions worldwide.

 Many records that are still in paper form are being gradually converted into electronic form.
-As electronic transactions and electronic storage expand to encompass the management of information, so too the rules regarding that information grow and expand.
+As electronic transactions and electronic storage expand to encompass the management of information, so too do the rules regarding electronic records management grow and expand.

 In the US, it is the federal Electronic Signatures in Global and National Commerce Act (ESIGN – PDF link) and the Uniform Electronic Transactions Act (UETA – PDF link), later adopted by the majority of states.
 Both acts stipulate that records related to a transaction may not be denied legal effect, validity, or enforceability only because they are in electronic form.
 These acts do not prescribe the use of a specific technology nor recognize different types of electronic signatures.

 The European Union’s Regulation No. 910/2014 on electronic identification and trust services for electronic transactions in the internal market sets out the conditions for electronic documents and signatures use within the EU.
 As in the US, an electronic document should not be denied legal effect and admissibility solely because it is in electronic form.
 Unlike ESIGN and UETA though, the regulation recognizes different levels and types of electronic signatures (seals, stamps) and provides rules related to the validity of each.
 It, nevertheless, remains technology neutral and prohibits mandating requirements exceeding the listed obligations.

 Similar laws have been adopted in many countries around the world, generally authorizing the use of electronic documents and signatures without specifying a particular technology to be used for effecting transactions and document storage.

 6/14 Beyond Compliance: How Information Governance Drives Business Success (Presented with AIIM)